 Burundi

-Burundi’s civic space remains severely restricted, shaped by a decade-long trajectory of political repression and systemic impunity since the 2015 crisis triggered by former President Pierre Nkurunziza’s controversial third-term bid.
-That crisis led to mass protests, a failed coup, and widespread human rights violations, forcing many civil society organisations (CSOs) and independent media into exile—a trend that persists today.
-Despite initial hopes for reform under President Évariste Ndayishimiye, who assumed office in 2020 pledging dialogue and respect for freedoms, civic space has continued to deteriorate.
+Burundi’s civic space remains severely restricted, shaped by political repression and systemic impunity since the 2015 crisis triggered by former President Pierre Nkurunziza’s controversial third-term bid, which led to mass protests, a failed coup, widespread human rights violations, and forced many CSOs and independent media into exile.
+Despite initial hopes for reform under President Évariste Ndayishimiye, civic space has continued to deteriorate.
 Ahead of the 2025 legislative and municipal elections, reports indicated escalating political intolerance, arbitrary arrests, and intimidation of opposition figures, journalists, and human rights defenders.
-The ruling National Council for the Defence of Democracy-Forces for the Defence of Democracy (CNDD-FDD) party maintains tight control over state institutions and security forces, while its youth wing, the Imbonerakure, is repeatedly implicated in harassment, enforced disappearances, and violence against perceived critics.

-The constitutional and legal framework entrenches these restrictions.
+The ruling CNDD-FDD maintains tight control over state institutions and security forces, while its youth wing, the Imbonerakure, is repeatedly implicated in harassment, enforced disappearances, and violence against perceived critics.
 The 2018 Constitution expanded presidential powers and weakened checks and balances, undermining judicial independence.
-While it guarantees freedoms of expression, association, and assembly, these rights are curtailed through laws such as Law No. 1/02 of 27 January 2017 on the Organic Framework of Non-Profit Associations, which imposes onerous registration requirements and broad government oversight, enabling authorities to dissolve organisations deemed “politically motivated.”
-Media freedoms are similarly constrained by the Press Law and Penal Code, which criminalise vaguely defined offences like “endangering state security.”
-Prosecutions of journalists, including Floriane Irangabiye and Sandra Muhoza, underscore the weaponisation of these provisions to silence dissent.
+Although freedoms of expression, association, and assembly are formally guaranteed, they are curtailed through restrictive CSO, media and criminal laws, including provisions enabling authorities to dissolve organisations deemed “politically motivated” and criminalise vague offences like “endangering state security.”
+Prosecutions of journalists, including Floriane Irangabiye and Sandra Muhoza, underscore these provisions’ use to silence dissent.

 Subscribe here and receive the latest alerts and updates of Burundi